milonmaze/privacy-terms-observatory/www.playstation.com/en-us/legal/privacy-policy.md

 Children’s Information

 We are committed to respecting children's privacy.
 We will not collect PI from anyone we have actual knowledge is under the age of 13, without a parent's consent.
+We do not share the PI of children who we have actual knowledge are under the age of 16 for delivery of advertising purposes.
 If you are creating an account for your child, we recommend that you and your child read our Privacy Information for Young Players to help them understand how we handle their PI and their rights over their PI.

 With parental consent, we will collect, use and share information collected from or about children in accordance with the practices described in this document, with the following exceptions.

 Information You Provide to Us

 A parent only needs to provide limited information about their child (an email address and date-of-birth) to create an Account for their child.
 Providing gender is optional.
 Only with the parent's approval to create an Account for the child, can a child add their address.
 The spending limit of the Account for your child is set by the associated parent's Account.

 Information You May Choose to Share

 A parent can control, through the “Free Communication” setting on their child's Account, their child's ability to use (and share PI through) text chat, voice chat, video chat, and other messaging features from communicating directly with other users in games, apps or via system software features.
 Please note that a child's Account can still (1) Send and receive predetermined text messages created by a game or app, (2) Create and see other users' in-game character names, designs, and clan titles, (3) Use communication services via an Internet browser unless specifically disabled, and (4) Communicate via system messaging on PS3 and PS Vita.
 A parent can control their child's ability to post or view user-generated content, including photos, videos, drawings, and content imported from outside sources (any of which might contain PI) through the user-generated content control.
 This will not prevent video capture of a child Account user's online gameplay.
 A parent can agree to our collection and use of their child's PI without consenting to our disclosure to third parties, except when the disclosure is inherent to the Services we are providing.

 When a parent allows their child's Account to participate in games, chat or user-generated content features, they also consent to SIE sharing information with the publishers of the games, applications, or services that incorporate those features and the collection of information entered into such features by the child's Account (e.g. typing text into the chat feature).